 We get involved with all aspects of our local community and volunteers are always welcomed to join in activities in and around the village and with the wider community.

 We welcome volunteers who would appreciate and join in with our busy horse centered lives and live as part of the family.
 We are happy to receive either volunteers who wish to help with us with the horses or someone who would be happy to help undertake general farm maintenance such as mending fences, gardening and feeding the poultry etc. In either case you should be flexible and adaptable and be prepared to help with all activities associated with the farm and Club.
 You need not have a great deal of experience of working with horses BUT you must have a genuine liking of animals and be prepared to learn.
-We have around twenty horses including 5 Young Lusitaniens whom we have been breaking in and are now quite advanced in their schooling, and regularly competing.
+We have around fifteen horses and ponies including 4 Lusitaniens whom we bred and are now quite advanced in their schooling, and regularly competing.
 If you are an experienced rider there will be the opportunity to ride either the Club horses or possibly the Lusis but much of the volunteering will be gardening, general farm work, helping groom, turnout, muck out, lunge, prepare horses for lessons, keep the barn and tack room tidy, clean tack etc. We would ask you to help at least four hours with us, five days a week, but if you would like to do more riding or more activities with the horses it's generally always possible.
 We start earlier in the summer around 8:30, in the winter more like 9.
 Please be aware we don't consider the time you spend riding as help - you don't have to pay for the riding and tuition you get here but if you spend two or three hours riding we still expect you to do four hours volunteering help.
 But the most important to us is that you are cheerful and pleasant, happy to join in with whatever is going on and are reliable and conscientious with the tasks we ask you to help with and flexible when required.

 Este anfitrión ofrece intercambio de idiomas